Appendix D – Supervision of Paralegals

 (a) Preference or weight should be given to work experience with the supervising lawyer or law firm;

-(b) If the experience is with another firm, consider contacting the prior supervising lawyer for an assessment;
+(b) If the experience is with another law firm, consider contacting the prior supervising lawyer for an assessment;

 (c) Does the paralegal have experience in the relevant area of law?